PeteTheAutomator/ACServerManager/README.md

 TODO
 ----

-* fix the djtasks systemd service (so stops / restarts kill the underlying process)
 * provide a way to configure session passwords
 * provide a MORE OBVIOUS way to clone presets as...
 * find a way to automate stracker package bundle